Adolf Brudes: Post-war career

 With the outbreak, naturally racing stopped.
 Once the war ended, Brudes' situation was much changed and by 1945, he had lost everything.
 His family were forced to move to Sedlitz, a small town in east of Germany where his brothers lived.
 After numerous odd jobs, he moved to Berlin looking for work.
 He found work at the BMW dealer in Halensee, when he was introduced to an American officer who was interested in racing, Alexander Orley.
 Brudes was employed to prepared BMW coupés for Orley to race.

 When Brudes resuming his own racing career, it was driving one of Orley's BMW Orley Speciale, based upon the Vertias-Meteor.
 It was in this car, he took part in his only World Championship Grand Prix, 1952 Großer Preis von Deutschland.
 His race latest only 5 laps behind him retired with engine problems.
 A few years earlier, he received an invitation from August Momberger to drive the new Borgward sports cars, in a number of record attempts.
 In October 1953, in a very streamlined 1500cc sports car with lightweight twin tube chassis, he set a number of speed and endurance records at L'autodrome de Linas-Monthlhéry.
 During the season of 1953, he was finally given a contract by Borgward and became an official works driver.
 When the team took their steps into international motorsport, Brudes was amongst the squad of drivers.
 Their first event was the 24 Heures du Mans, with a trio of Borgward-Hansa 1500 Rennsport Coupés.
 Brudes's car would run out of fuel just after three hours of racing.

-He would continue to race until 1968, when he made his last competitive appearance on the Taunus Hillclimb, where in an Alfa Romeo Giulia, he finished third in class.
+Brudes would continue to race until 1968, when he made his last competitive appearance on the Taunus Hillclimb, where in an Alfa Romeo Giulia, he finished third in class.